eric-chatterjee/Hamiltonian-Simulation-of-a-Ring-of-Two-Level-Systems/README.md

 import matplotlib as mpl
 ```

-## Problem Statement and Hamiltonian Decomposition
+## Problem Statement and Hamiltonian Form

 We seek to simulate the time-evolution of $n$ 2-level sites (e.g. atoms with 2 energy levels, spins), each with energy gap $\hbar \omega$ in a ring with nearest-neighbor coupling $\hbar g$.
 For purposes of convenience, we will set $\hbar = 1$ throughout this process.
 If we set the reference energy to halfway between the ground and excited states for each site, then the Hamiltonian takes the following form: